11 Ways to Find REO Homes in Your Area

 5. Head straight to a bank’s website

-Banks, especially larger banks like Bank of America, will have a dedicated portion of their website dedicated to the REO properties they are trying to sell.
+Banks, especially larger banks like the Bank of America, will have a dedicated portion of their website dedicated to the REO properties they are trying to sell.
 They also work with listing agents to list the property, and these agents can help walk you through the process if you find one you want to buy.

 6. Search government foreclosure sites